Your Guardianship Attorney Vancouver WA

 Ms. McCann has represented persons in all aspects of guardianship, including:

-• Petitioners for Guardianship are incapacitated adults with dementia or cognitive incapacity such as Alzheimer’s, Developmental Delay, Down syndrome, and Autism.
+- Petitioners for Guardianship of incapacitated adults with dementia or cognitive incapacity such as Alzheimer’s, Developmental Delay, Down syndrome, and Autism.

 Guardianship of a minor (under 18) is a legal option that differs significantly from guardianship of a disabled adult.
-Judges will want to ensure that the impact and effect of a guardianship of the minor on parental rights are considered along with the suitability of other alternatives.
+Judges will want to ensure that parental rights are considered in making decisions in minor guardianship petitions.

 Guardianship of an Incapacitated Adult